jakewelde/geodesiclab/_pages/join.md

 #### Undergraduate Students

 At the moment, we have opportunities only for extremely motivated and independent undergraduate students.
 If you are such a student, please reach out!
 A broader range of opportunities for undergraduate students will become available in the future.

-#### Postdoc Positions

-We do not currently have any postdoc opportunities.